 Continue to save up to £1,866 on the cost of childcare each year

-The Childcare Voucher scheme allows working parents the opportunity to swap part of their pre-tax salary to pay for registered childcare.
+The Childcare Voucher scheme allows working parents the opportunity to sacrifice part of their pre-tax salary to pay for registered childcare.
 As a result, they make savings on their Tax and National Insurance – up to £933 per parent, per year.

 How does the scheme work?

-Anyone who is currently signed up the Childcare Voucher scheme through their employer, and who has made at least one payment into their account in the previous 52 weeks, can continue to use Childcare Vouchers to help them to pay for their childcare, for as long as they are eligible.
+Anyone who is currently signed up the Childcare Voucher scheme through their employer, and who has made at least one salary sacrifice payment into their account in the previous 52 weeks, can continue to use Childcare Vouchers to help them to pay for their childcare, for as long as they are eligible.
 However, the Government closed the Childcare Voucher scheme to new entrants in October 2018, so it is not now possible to join the scheme.

 To remain eligible parents must:

 - Make at least one payment into their account every 52 weeks (more than £0)

 - Not leave the Childcare Voucher scheme to join Tax-Free Childcare.